What do I need to be enrolled?

 How do I find my Indian ancestry?
 I know I have Indian blood in my family.

 There are several resources available, here is a list to get you started:

 University of Washington – American Indians of the Pacific Norwest Collection

 Washington State University archives-digital archives

 Library of Congress Online Records

-Can I get a blood test proving I’m Indian?
+Can I use my blood test from Ancestry DNA or 23andMe to prove I’m Indian?

 No, the blood test is not Tribe specific.
 It can tell you have Native blood, but it does not tell you which Tribe it comes from.
 You have to research the region where your family is from and look into the Tribes in that area.

 If my blood comes from a different tribe can I use that for enrollment?

 No, currently the Nez Perce Tribe does not consider other Tribal blood.
 Only Nez Perce blood is considered.